vanderwijk/recent-posts-widget-plus/readme.txt

 == Changelog ==

+= 1.1.4 =
+Shortcodes are now also stripped from the excerpts.

 = 1.1.3 =
-New version for admin purposes
+New version for admin purposes.

 = 1.1.1 =
 Changed method for creating the widget in preparation of PHP7 support.